skojaku/qstest/README.md

 * Python 2.7 or later
 * Networkx 2.0 or later
 ---
-Last updated: 17 October 2017
+Last updated: 25 December 2017